7-Day Meal Plan: High-Protein Dinners

 16 grams protein per serving

-Canned tomatoes and protein-rich beans make this quick vegetarian chili recipe ready to go in just 30 minutes.
-Serve over rice or couscous, or with tortilla chips for added crunch, and add extra toppings as you see fit-sliced scallions, chopped fresh cilantro, diced avocado and sliced jalapeños are all tasty choices.
+Easy Vegetarian Chili: Canned tomatoes and protein-rich beans make this quick vegetarian chili recipe ready to go in just 30 minutes.
+Serve over brown rice or with tortilla chips for added crunch, and add extra toppings as you see fit-sliced scallions, chopped fresh cilantro, diced avocado and sliced jalapeños are all tasty choices.

 34 grams protein per serving

 Shrimp Pad Thai Salad: Shrimp is a great option for a fast cooking protein in this healthy take on traditional pad thai.
 We swapped in sliced cabbage in place of rice noodles, mixed up a tasty dressing, added fresh mint and peanuts as garnishes and finally topped it all of with the shrimp to create this healthy dinner salad.